The Projects and Construction Review: Saudi Arabia

 The year in review

-The budget deficit for 2018 is expected to reach 136 billion Saudi riyals (about 4.6 per cent of GDP), compared to an estimated deficit of 195 billion riyals in the approved budget (equivalent to 6.9 per cent of this year's estimated GDP).
-The deficit has improved significantly from its 2017 level, when it stood at 9.3 per cent of GDP, which confirms the government's determination to maintain fiscal discipline without compromising development projects.
-Revenues in 2018 are expected to rise by 29.4 per cent to reach 895 billion riyals, owing to an increase in oil and non-oil revenues.
-Total expenditure is estimated to grow by 10.8 per cent, amounting to 1.03 billion riyals, compared with actual expenditure in 2017.14
+The budget deficit for 2020 was expected to reach 298 billion Saudi riyals (about 12 per cent of GDP) compared to an estimated deficit of 187 billion riyals in the approved budget (equivalent to 6.4 per cent of the year's estimated GDP).
+While the deficit increased in 2020 for reasons relating to managing the covid-19 pandemic, the country still maintained its outlook, improving significantly to record a deficit of 141 billion riyals in 2021, standing at 4.9 per cent of GDP, which confirms the government's determination to maintain fiscal discipline without compromising development projects.
+Revenues in 2021 are expected to reach 864 billion riyals owing to an increase in oil and non-oil revenues.
+Total expenditure is estimated to drop from 1,068 billion riyals to 990 billion riyals.5

 Documents and transactional structures

 The launch of the NCP and the privatisation drive that was reflected in the NTP 2020 started to shift the model for spending and project construction in Saudi Arabia.
 That said, and while change is noticeable through the implementation of privatisation goals, it is difficult to say whether, on the whole, there was a significant shift in the type of project financing or contracting and use models in projects in Saudi Arabia.
 Contractor balance sheet financing continued to be the prevailing method of project finance, with secured project financing remaining within the realm of only a handful of megaprojects.
 However, from 2017, there has been a resumption of equity financed constructions, mostly within the residential sector, by raising capital through publicly listed and private investment funds.